Directors & Advisors

 In June 2023 he is a Research Fellow at the Wittenberg Center for Reformation Studies.
 He participates in the 2023 Wittenberg Summer Course on the German Reformation and works in the libraries and archives on his research projects.

-Teaching Fellow – Göttingen
+Teaching Fellow 2022-23

-Prof. Dr. Jonathan Linebaugh
+Prof. Jonathan Linebaugh (Beeson Divinity School)

 Prof. Jonathan Linebaugh is teaches at Beeson Divinity School.
 He holds the ‘Anglican Chair of Divinity’ and is Director of the ‘Institute of Anglican Studies’.